valinsky/blog/content/posts/mocking.md

 ShowRssButtonInSectionTermList: false
 UseHugoToc: false
 ---
 One of the issues I struggled with at the beginning of my engineering journey was understanding how mocking works.
 For some reason I had a hard time wrapping my head around it, and when things finally clicked, I had an incredibly satisfying AHA moment.
-This article is aimed at developers who are curios about mocking, as well as for my younger self.
+This article is aimed at developers who are curious about mocking, as well as at my younger self.
 I wish I found this article back when I was still strugling with this concept.

 ### What's mocking

 Mocking is used in unit testing to replace real objects with mock objects (mocks).
 Mocks mimic the behavior of real objects and allow developers to test their code without relying on external dependencies.
-Dependencies such as API calls, database calls, environment variables, datetime objects, file-like objects, user input, etc, can be mocked.
+Dependencies such as API calls, database calls, environment variables, datetime objects, file-like objects, and user input can be mocked.
 By having full control over their behavior, developers can use mocks to deterministically simulate and test specific scenarios.

 ### Setting things up

-To demonstrate how mocking works, let's write a function that makes an API call to [GitHub's users API](https://api.github.com/users) and returns a json response, and a couple of unit tests to test it.
+To demonstrate how mocking works, let's write a function that makes an API call to [GitHub's users API](https://api.github.com/users) and a couple of unit tests to test it.
 If you want to follow along, you can configure a virtual environment.

 ```shell
 python -m venv venv && source venv/bin/activate && pip install requests